9 FAM 602.2

 (g) (U) ADIS Implied Exit Records: IDENT and ADIS share information.
 When a visa applicant is fingerprinted and there is no record in ADIS that the person has departed the United States, the collection of the person's fingerprints abroad is used by IDENT to create a record in ADIS called Imp_DOS_Depart, which means it is implied that the person departed the United States since the person is abroad being fingerprinted.
 Although the record in ADIS is labeled Imp_DOS_Depart, when it is pulled into the CCD through the automated ADIS query, it is displayed simply as an Exit record.
 Such records are most commonly created in ADIS for persons who had no departure record in ADIS because they crossed the land border.
 Posts in Mexico will see these implied Exit records in the ADIS results with the same date on which an applicant is fingerprinted for a new visa.

 9 FAM 602.2-2(D) (U) Immigration and Customs Enforcement (ICE)

+a.
 (U) ICE's primary mission is to promote homeland security and public safety through the criminal and civil enforcement of federal laws governing border control, customs, trade and immigration.
 This mission is executed through the enforcement of more than 400 federal statutes and focuses on smart immigration enforcement, preventing terrorism and combating the illegal movement of people and goods.
 Immigration enforcement is the largest single area of responsibility for ICE.
 While certain responsibilities and close cooperation with CBP, USCIS, and others require significant ICE assets near the border, the majority of immigration enforcement work for ICE takes place in the country’s interior.

 9 FAM 602.2-2(E) (U) Department of Homeland Security Contacts